Civitella paganico Pari

 - "Giro Pari", the tour of the village along the main street, so called because it follows a circular route.

-- Stop "agli archi", a still intact structure of the old castle opposite the birthplace of the father of the writer Federigo Tozzi.
+- Stop "agli archi", a still intact structure of the old hospital opposite the birthplace of the father of the writer Federigo Tozzi.

-- Piazza Castelfidardo, on the wall of the house opposite the tobacconist's shop you can admire an ancient stone engraved with animals and flowers from the ancient pre-Romanesque church of San Giorgio in Valoria, of which unfortunately no traces remain.
+- Piazza Castelfidardo, on the wall of the house near the entrance to Via Tozzi you can admire an ancient stone engraved with animals and flowers from the ancient pre-Romanesque church of San Giorgio in Valoria, of which unfortunately no traces remain.

 - Church of San Biagio